pedroMF1996/pedroMF1996/README.md

 ### Hello, I'm Pedro Falleiros.
-I'm a software developer, currently working with Angular and .Net Core allocated in a stockbroker company.
+I'm a Systems Developer Analyst, currently working with Angular and .Net Core allocated in a stockbroker company.

 #### About me
 Greetings,